Gh-Reza/Budget-app/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-- Form to create inventory
+- User can delete transactions and categories

 <p align="right">(<a href="#readme-top">back to top</a>)</p>